Ip Man 2: Plot

-Wing Chun master Ip Man and his family move to Hong Kong in 1949 after their escape from Japanese-occupied Foshan.
+Wing Chun master Ip Man and his family move to Hong Kong in 1949 after escaping from Japanese-occupied Foshan.
 In 1950, Ip attempts to open a school to propagate his art, as well as make a living during the difficult times, but struggles to attract students due to his lack of reputation in the city.
 One day, a young man named Wong Shun Leung appears and promptly challenges Ip to a fight, but is easily defeated.
-Wong storms off and brings a gang of his friends to take revenge, but Ip easily beats them as well.
+Wong storms off and returns later with a gang of his friends, but Ip easily trounces them as well.
 Stunned and impressed by Ip's skills, Wong and his friends become Ip's first students, bringing more disciples to help the school thrive.
+That night, Ip heads to the market to buy food, but sees some shop owners trying to stop a man from stealing their food.
+Recognising the man as his friend Chow Ching-chuen, Ip intervenes and pays for the food.
+However, Chow does not recognise him, and his son Yau reveals that his father was shot by the Japanese soldiers for helping Ip, resulting in Chow's current mentally-impaired state.

 Wong is later confronted by some thuggish Hung Ga students while posting promotional posters for Ip's school.
 One of them, Kei, challenges Wong to a fight and loses, but his vengeful friends take Wong hostage and demand a ransom from Ip.
 Ip goes to the local wet market as directed, but the meeting ends in a confrontation with a growing mob of Hung Ga students.
-Fighting their way outside and hopelessly outnumbered, Ip and Wong are rescued by Jin Shanzhao, a martial artist, former bandit, and ex-rival of Ip, who comes to their aid with his own gang.
+Fighting their way outside and hopelessly outnumbered, Ip and Wong are rescued by Jin Shanzhao, a former bandit and ex-rival of Ip, who comes to their aid with his own gang.